Angina - Medical Condition

 Risk factors for angina are basically the same as risk factors for coronary artery disease.
 They include:

 Not all cases of angina are due to CAD.
 A minority of cases are caused by spasms in coronary arteries that constrict them enough to seriously reduce blood flow.
 This can be caused by drugs, especially cocaine.
 In most such cases, however, the cause is unknown.
-This condition, known as variant angina, isn’t usually a sign of high heart attack risk on its own, but it generally occurs in people who also have coronary artery disease.
+This condition, known as variant angina (also known as Prinzmetal angina or vasospastic angina), isn’t usually a sign of high heart attack risk on its own, but it generally occurs in people who also have coronary artery disease.

 Not everyone with ischemia will experience angina.
 If there is no angina, it is referred to as "silent ischemia."
 More commonly, however, people will experience chest pain.